daviddwlee84/DeepLearningPractice/Project/MedicalCorpus/README.md

 And with two phases

 1. Using any tool, third-party corpus or even manual labelling the data set
-2. Supervised Learning by using the given preprocessed data
+2. ~~Supervised Learning by using the given preprocessed data~~ Just keep imporving it with your own freaking eyes... = =

 ### Data set / Corpus